aefrank25/COVID-19_Mental_Health_Analysis/README.md

 ### Data Preparation
 Before running our analysis, we performed basic cleanup on the original Excel file to remove errors and inconsistencies.
 To replicate our analysis:
 1. Download the dataset directly from Kaggle.
-2. Save it in the `/data` directory of this project.
+2. Save it in the main directory of this project.
 3. Run the analysis scripts or Jupyter notebooks, which read and process the cleaned data as part of the analysis workflow.

 *Note*: Due to licensing, the data cannot be redistributed here.
-Please download it directly from Kaggle and place it in the `/data` directory.
+Please download it directly from Kaggle and place it in the main directory.

 ### Processed Data
-The specific file used for our analysis, after initial data cleaning, is located in the `/data/CIS 591_Indicators of Anxiety and Depression Data.csv` file.
+The specific file used for our analysis, after initial data cleaning, is located in the `CIS 591_Indicators of Anxiety and Depression Data.csv` file.
 This file includes the dataset in a format ready for analysis.

 ## Technologies Used
 - **Excel**: Used for initial data cleaning, inspection, and preliminary analysis, including handling missing values, removing duplicates, and organizing data for further